abhiii-raj/WEB-DEV-Journey/Backend5/SQLCLASS/README.md

                 }

-# now we'll look how to add multiple recorde using faker
+# now we'll look how to add multiple records using faker package
     to make this happen we'll use faker package that gives bunch of records. to intall -> npm i @faker-js/faker
     then require the package